BYFu-cs/BYFu-cs.github.io/_posts/2024-7-21-ConfidenceLevel.md

 excerpt:
 ---

 On the road to machine learning, we will find that the basic algorithms are inseparable from the knowledge of mathematical statistics.
-This blog is to assist you to better understand Confidence Interval and Confidence Level from basic concepts to practical instances.<br/>
+This blog is to assist you to better understand Confidence Interval and Confidence Level from fundamental concepts to practical instances.<br/>
 <br/>

+### 1.Fundamental definition and feature